 David Bowie married Somali supermodel Iman in Florence today in 1992.
 It was the second marriage for Bowie, who'd divorced Angie Bowie 12 years earlier, and the third for Iman, who'd been married to a Somali man and former Seattle Supersonic player Spencer Haywood.

 Rock and Roll Birthdays

-Creedence Clearwater Revival drummer Doug "Cosmo" Clifford is 74 and played live with CCR bass player Stu Cook as Creedence Clearwater Revisited (which they said this month they would retire and disband after a final tour this year), and though frontman John Fogerty has been said to be warming to the idea of a CCR reunion (The other original member, John's brother Tom died in 1990), Clifford said in 2017 "It would have been great 20, 25 years ago.
+Creedence Clearwater Revival drummer Doug "Cosmo" Clifford is 75 and played live with CCR bass player Stu Cook as Creedence Clearwater Revisited (which they said they would retire and disband after a final tour last year), and though frontman John Fogerty has been said to be warming to the idea of a CCR reunion (The other original member, John's brother Tom died in 1990), Clifford said in 2017 "It would have been great 20, 25 years ago.
 It’s way too late now."

 Jethro Tull's first bass player Glenn Cornick would be 73, he passed in 2014 in his adopted home of Hilo Hawaii.
 He was "sacked" by frontman Ian Anderson in 1970 for being more into "partying" than the other band members.

 Nigel Harrison, the British-born original bass player for New York band Blondie is 69.
 When the band re-formed for their Rock and Roll Hall of Fame induction in 2006 he and guitarist Frank Infante showed up wanting to play with them, a request that was very publicly denied by singer Debbie Harry, and led to one of the ceremonies more awkward moments.